-As outlined in the guidelines for mandated notifiers (PDF 1.2MB), certain people have a legal obligation to report suspected child abuse or neglect, where this suspicion occurs in the course of their work or when carrying out official duties.
+As outlined in the guidelines for mandated notifiers (PDF 1.2MB), certain people have a legal obligation to report suspicion that a child or young person is, or may be, at risk, where this suspicion occurs in the course of their work or when carrying out official duties.

-Mandated notifiers are legally required to notify the Department for Child Protection if they suspect on reasonable grounds that a child or young person is being, or has been, abused or neglected.
+Mandated notifiers are legally required to notify the Department for Child Protection if they suspect on reasonable grounds that a child or young person is, or may be at risk.

-Under the Children’s Protection Act 1993, the following people are mandated notifiers:
+Under the Children and Young People (Safety) Act 2017, the following people are mandated notifiers: